hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This toolbar item is available only to admin users.*

-The admin user can see and change the cluster state, shutdown and force start the cluster using the operations listed in this screen as shown below.
+The admin user can see and change the cluster state, shut down the cluster, and force start the cluster using the operations listed in this screen as shown below.

 ![](images/HotRestart.png)